stkent/iOS-Dependency-Injection-Workshop/part2-refactor/guide.md

 ## Step 5: Pass real implementations in production

-- In the `LoginViewController` class: fix the error in the line `let viewModel = LoginViewModel()` by injecting the newly-required dependencies:
+- In the `LoginViewController` class: fix the error in the line `let viewModel = LoginViewModel()` by injecting the production versions of our newly-declared dependencies:
     ```swift
     let viewModel = LoginViewModel(orderingAPI: OrderingAPI(), session: Session.shared)
     ```